Semiparametric Discovery and Estimation of Interaction in Mixed Exposures using Stochastic Interventions: Applications

-We apply \texttt{SuperNOVA} to this NIEHS synthetic data using a 20-fold CV.
-For computational simplicity, we considered a small learner library consisting of a main terms linear regression and random forest models for estimation $g$ and $Q$.
-For the discovery of the exposure variable sets, we built 13 earth models with various hyperparameters.
+Likewise, in the case for antagonistic relationships such as A1-A5 (third row in \ref{tab:NIEHS_intxns}), we would expect a joint shift to come closer to the null, since A5 antagonizes the positive effects of A1.
+For A1 and A2, we would expect the joint shift to be close to the sum of individual shifts (not much interaction), but for A1 and A7 we expect to estimate more than an additive effect (some interaction).
+The NIEHS data set has 500 observations and 9 variables. $W$ is a binary confounder.
+Based on this table, we can gauge \texttt{InterXshift}'s performance by determining if the correct synergistic and antagonistic relationship are found and if the correct variables are rejected.

+We apply \texttt{InterXshift} to these NIEHS synthetic data using a three-fold CV (smaller CV to save space here in k-fold result tables).
+We use the default libraries of learners for the estimation of $\xi$ and $Q$.
 We parallelize over the cross-validation to test computational run-time on a newer personal machine an analyst might be using.
-We use a delta of 1 for all the exopsures in the mixture.
-We present the pooled TMLE results and the pooled TMLE results with inverse variance for null folds.
-Due to space limitations we do not show fold specific results but these are provided to the user.
+We use a delta of 1 for all the exposures in the mixture.
+We present the pooled TMLE results and the k-fold specific results.